EVERSE-ResearchSoftware/RSQKit/pages/tasks/TEMPLATE_task.md

 ** Add any missing tools into the _data/tool_and_resource_list.yml file

   - When referring to a tool on the page use the tool format, e.g. {% tool "git" %}.
-  - Only reference tools and resources that are relevant and add clear value for the task being described.
+  - Only reference tools and resources that are relevant and add clear value for the task being described (err on the side of referencing a tool/resource rather than not).

 ** Read existing pages to get inspiration